-Why Community Solar?
+What is Community Solar?

 Community solar programs make solar more accessible to all Americans, particularly to those with low-to-moderate incomes, renters, and other community members for whom traditional rooftop solar is unavailable.
-Rather than putting solar on their own home or building, community solar allows energy users to subscribe to a shared system of solar panels, often located within their community.
+Rather than putting solar on their own home or building, community solar allows energy users to subscribe to a shared system of solar panels, often located within their community

-The National Community Solar Partnership is an active group of community members, developers, utilities, financial institutions, and governments dedicated to increasing access to community solar for all Americans.
+Join our active group of community members, developers, utilities, financial institutions, governments, and other stakeholders dedicated to increasing access to community solar for all U.S. households.
 Partners receive access to technical assistance, resources, training, events, and a platform for connecting with other collaborative partners.
 Register on our Mobilize website to join the partnership today!